 How do you remove limescale and biofilms from the inside of the pipe work?

 Once a year you need to treat your spa to hot tub System Cleaner.
 This is designed to clean out and remove Limescale and Biofilms from the insides of the pipes that you cannot scrub.
 Simply add system cleaner to Hot tub water before your 3- 4 monthly refill and allow to circulate for an hour.
 Then drain and refill with clean water drain and refill a second time and you are good to go.
 Note remove your filter during this process and soak in cartridge cleaner, then power wash before refitting to clean water.

-A Corona discharge ozone generators can appear to work and in fact are not working at all.
-The bubbles associated with ozone systems in spas will appear weather the ozone generator is functioning or not.
-The reason for this is the generator creates ozone, but relies on a flow of air drawn through a Venturi to mix the ozone with your spa water.
-It is quite possible for the generator to stop working but for bubbles to still appear but no ozone has been produced.
+A Corona discharge ozone generator can appear to be working, when in fact it is not working at all.
+The bubbles associated with ozone systems in spas will appear whether the ozone generator is functioning or not.
+The reason for this is because the generator creates an ozone, but relies on a flow of air drawn through a Venturi to mix the ozone with your spa water.
+It is quite possible for the generator to stop working, but for bubbles to still appear but no ozone has been produced.

 Remove the wooden door to the compartment with all your pumps etc inside.
 Sit looking into the compartment and identify the power supply lead to the Ozone generator and then attach an AMP clamp the reading should be .3 Amps.
 If you do not get a reading check the Fuse which on later models is fitted with in the Generator box but is accessed from outside next to the Ozone outlet.
 The fuse is a .5amp fuse and if this has blown needs to be replaced before testing the amps again.

 Any current less than .3 amp means the ozone generator is failing and should be replaced the part number for a new unit to current spec is 72603 which includes new Venturi,new pipe and one way valve.

 Why will my hot tub not stay hot?